 This country is segregating bathrooms to marginalize transgendered persons, manipulating housing practices to effectively segregate schools by class or race, using budget cuts and Kafkaesque legislation to restrict access to abortions, and tacitly supporting a dozen other subtle oppressions.
 The fight for basic civil rights is far from over, and future generations will judge us based on how we rise to the challenge.

 This post has been a little more political than our usual fare, but it’s a subject that’s close to our hearts.
 We felt that it was important that we contribute to the conversation.

 Colibri Digital Marketing is a woman-owned, LGBT-friendly business based in San Francisco, a notoriously welcoming, progressive, forward-thinking city.
 We work with clients that share our values.
 This post, for instance, was inspired by Bay Area Bicycle Law.
 A law firm that focuses exclusively on bicycle accidents and bicycle law, with an interest in traffic legislation, may seem an odd segue, but, to us, the connection is clear.

-As a forward-thinking, environmentally friendly law firm, they’re working to bring about change by fighting lots of little battles, raising awareness of an issue, and working to better our city.
+As a forward-thinking, environmentally friendly law firm, they’re working to bring about change by fighting many little battles, raising awareness of an issue, and working to better our city.
 As digital marketers, we use our talents to work with clients who work towards these sorts of goals in their own way.